nionio6915/LPC1768-RepRapFirmware-Files/README.md

 --------------------------------------------------------
 This is the bit that took me the longest to figure by reading the docs.
 RTFM!

 Stepper Drivers: Unlike Marlin, you should/need to add Stepper Driver Timings to your config.
+I got MUCH better prints using the timings from the datasheet.
+There is a dicsussion on the reprap thread.

 ![](images/Timings.png)

 As an example, here is Z motor using a DRV8825 motor.

-M569 P2 S1  T1.9:1.0:0.65:0.65
+M569 P0 S1  T1.9:1.0:0.65:0.65           ; Drive 0 goes forwards

 I had to work through endstops- I used to use all 6, but am now limited to 3.